My covid 19 story

 I wake early and feel very breathless.
 My GP said that if I can't speak in sentences I should call an ambulance.
 There is nobody to talk to so I speak song lyrics out loud, and can't do more than a few lines.
 I wait a short while in case it is temporary.
 I can barely walk to the bathroom.

 I'd started a hospital bag a few days ago.
 I put more things in it from upstairs, then take it downstairs.
 I add a few more bits, then sit with it on my sofa, and call 999.

 After very few questions they decide to send an ambulance.
 This may take a while.

 I contact Deborah and we Facetime.
-After what seems only about ten minutes the ambulance arrives.
+After what I think is only about ten minutes the ambulance arrives.
 We keep Facetime open.
 He asks questions and measures things.
 There is a funny moment.
 I've obviously misunderstood something.
 Deborah keeps shouting out various symptoms.
 I get embarrassed by this and gesture she should stop.
 He stops me and points out that she is helping, and then for a little while they just ignore me and talk to each other.